 Kim Naghyung

-Kim Naghyung, the inaugural Artistic Director of Chungbuk Theatre Company, is an artist who listens to the unconscious and absurdity of modern life.
-As a playwright, Kim considers both the completeness of the play's text and its performance aspects, creating a spectacle on stage.
-He continuously strives to communicate with his audience using black comedy that critiques contemporary society and theatrical language that is light but not trivial, heavy but not burdensome.
+Kim Naghyung, the inaugural Artistic Director of the Chungbuk Theatre Company, is an artist who explores the unconscious and the absurdity of modern life.
+As a playwright, Kim balances the literary integrity of the text with the practicalities of performance, crafting immersive spectacles on stage.
+He continuously strives to engage his audience through black comedy that critiques contemporary society, utilizing a theatrical language that is light but not trivial, and profound without being overbearing.

 .jpg)